Viking 2: Lander

 Approximately 22 kg of propellants were left at landing.
-Due to radar misidentification of a rock or highly reflective surface, the thrusters fired an extra time 0.4 second before landing, cracking the surface and raising dust.
+Due to radar misidentification of a rock or highly reflective surface, the thrusters fired an extra time 0.4 seconds before landing, cracking the surface and raising dust.
 The lander settled down with one leg on a rock, tilted at 8.2 degrees.
 The cameras began taking images immediately after landing.

-The Viking 2 lander was powered by radioisotope generators and operated on the surface until April 12, 1980, when its batteries failed.
+The Viking 2 lander was powered by radioisotope generators and operated on the surface until its batteries failed on April 12, 1980.

 In July 2001, the Viking 2 lander was renamed the Gerald Soffen Memorial Station after Gerald Soffen (1926–2000), the project scientist of the Viking program.

 Results from the Viking 2 mission

 Landing site soil analysis

 The regolith, referred to often as "soil", resembled those produced from the weathering of basaltic lavas.
 The tested soil contained abundant silicon and iron, along with significant amounts of magnesium, aluminum, sulfur, calcium, and titanium.
 Trace elements, strontium and yttrium, were detected.

-The amount of potassium was one fifth of the average for the Earth's crust.
-Some chemicals in the soil contained sulfur and chlorine that were like those remaining after the evaporation of sea water.
+The amount of potassium was one-fifth of the average for the Earth's crust.
+Some chemicals in the soil contained sulfur and chlorine that were like those remaining after the evaporation of seawater.
 Sulfur was more concentrated in the crust on top of the soil than in the bulk soil beneath.

 The sulfur may be present as sulfates of sodium, magnesium, calcium, or iron.
 A sulfide of iron is also possible.
 The Spirit rover and the Opportunity rover both found sulfates on Mars.

 Minerals typical weathering products of mafic igneous rocks were found.
 All samples heated in the gas chromatograph-mass spectrometer (GCMS) gave off water.

 However, the way the samples were handled prohibited an exact measurement of the amount of water.
 But, it was around 1%.
 Studies with magnets aboard the landers indicated that the soil is between 3 and 7 percent magnetic materials by weight.
 The magnetic chemicals could be magnetite and maghemite, which could come from the weathering of basalt rock.
 Subsequent experiments carried out by the Mars Spirit rover (landed in 2004) suggest that magnetite could explain the magnetic nature of the dust and soil on Mars.